ksator/junos-automation-with-AWX/README.md

 # About this repo

-If you want to use AWX to consume your playbooks, you can use this repository.
+This repository has automation content that configure AWX.
+If you want to use AWX to consume playbooks, you can use this repository to quickly add them to AWX.
-This repository has automation content that configure AWX to use your
+This repository has automation content that consume AWX (execute playbooks with REST calls).
-- consume AWX

 It uses Python scripts and YAML variables.
 The python scripts use the library **requests** to makes REST calls to AWX.

 # How to use this repo